Think Global

-Think Global was an electric car company located in Bærum, Norway, which manufactured cars under the TH!NK brand.
+Think Global was a Norwegian electric car manufacturer located in Bærum, which manufactured cars under the TH!NK brand.
 Production of the Think City was stopped in March 2011 and the company filed for bankruptcy on June 22, 2011, for the fourth time in 20 years.
 The company was bought soon after by Electric Mobility Solutions AS and production ceased in August 2012 with no more announcements regarding future production.
-As of October 2010, a total of 2,500 units had been manufactured at Oslo-based TH!NK’s production facility.
+As of October 2010, a total of 2,500 units had been manufactured at Oslo-based TH!NK's production facility.

+The Ford TH!NK was a line of electric vehicles produced by TH!NK Mobility, then an enterprise of the Ford Motor Company.
+The short-lived line included four models: the TH!NK Neighbor and the TH!NK City, small electric automobiles, and the TH!NK Bike Traveler and the TH!NK Bike Fun, electric-powered motorized bicycle.
+Ford sold its stock, and the resulting company, Think Global, produced electric cars in Norway until declaring bankruptcy in 2011.

 History

 The company was founded in January 1991 in Bærum, as "Pivco" (for Personal Independent Vehicle Company).
 The first practical prototype, the PIV2, like the vehicles that followed, were built around a chassis made of aluminum and carrying a body made of polyethylene thermoplastic rotomolded in one piece.
 The chassis were developed by Hydro Aluminium Tonder in Tønder in Denmark and were one of the main reasons that Ford later acquired 51% of the stock.
 10 of 15 prototypes were built in time for the Lillehammer Olympic Winter Games in 1994.
 The battery technology was NiCd, driving a three-phase AC induction motor via the front wheels.

 The PIV2 was followed by the PIV3, the City Bee (Citi in the US), introduced in 1995.
 120 of these were produced, 40 of which participated in the San Francisco Bay Area Station Car Demonstration project from 1995 to 1998.

 Based on the experiences from the prototypes, Pivco then went on to develop their first true production model, PIV4, later called the TH!NK, with Lotus Cars in a consulting role.
 The basic construction concept from the prototypes was retained, except that the roof was made of ABS plastic, and the lower frame chassis elements were made of steel.
 The production model had a range of 85 km (modified ECE101 cycle) between charges, and a top speed of 90 km/h.

 Development took more time and resources than anticipated, so when development of the production model was finished in 1999, finances had dried up.
 The company was then acquired by Ford, who could start production of the TH!NK City.
 Ford even embraced the TH!NK concept, and marketed electrically driven bicycles as well as golf carts under the same brand.